Travel and tourism is a global industry, providing a range of opportunities to graduates, both in the UK and abroad

 Remember that many employers accept applications from graduates with any degree subject, so don't restrict your thinking to the jobs listed here.

-It is relatively easy to find paid part-time work opportunities in the travel and tourism industry, since it is so large and there are so many types of visitor establishments and attractions all over the UK.
-The range of different working patterns available should make it easy to combine part-time work with your current study.
+It's relatively easy to find paid part-time work opportunities in the travel and tourism industry, since it's so large and there are so many types of visitor establishments and attractions all over the UK.
+The range of working patterns available should make it easy to combine part-time work with your current study.

+Many courses have the option of taking a placement year in industry.
+This provides the opportunity to put your academic work into practice and to build up a network of contacts.
 You could also consider summer work experience or spending time working abroad.
-This could include working at holiday or theme parks, in a resort or at summer camps abroad.
-You could also purchase a student railcard and travel through Europe, widening your cultural knowledge and language abilities.
+This could include working at holiday or theme parks, in a resort or at summer camps.

 You may be able to take part in an exchange programme, spending some time studying abroad towards your degree.
 Consider looking at relevant short courses, such as TESOL or TEFL, which may present opportunities to work abroad teaching English language skills.